Connect to CloudWatch

 Here is the CloudWatch policy used for this guide:

-Add AWS Cloud Provider for CloudWatch
+Step 2: Add AWS Cloud Provider for CloudWatch

 To perform verification with CloudWatch, you must create a Harness Cloud Provider that can read from CloudWatch using your access key ID and secret access key.
 This Cloud Provider should have the permissions listed above in AWS Permissions Required.